 - Interior paint- Completed

-- Upgrade Heating, Ventilation, and Air Conditioning (HVAC) system.
-Engineering phase in process
+- Upgrade HVAC system.
+Engineering phase in process construction completion Q4 2019

 - exterior paint- Completed